im-strange/netscan/README.md

 ## Features
 - **Server Scanning**: Efficiently scan servers for open ports and vulnerabilities.
 - **Organized Result Printing**: Display scanning results in a clear and structured format.
-- **Custom Port Scanning**: Specify custom ports to scan based on your needs.
 - **Multiple Host Support**: Scan multiple hosts simultaneously for faster results.
 - **Progress Bar**: Visualize the scanning progress with a built-in progress bar for better tracking.